srinipal/BlogPlus/README.md

 # BlogPlus

-BlogPlus is a simple and light weight blogging application built using Spring framework, jQuery and MongoDB that provides the following features:
+BlogPlus is a simple and lightweight blogging platform built using Spring framework, jQuery and MongoDB that provides the following features:

 - [X] User registration
 - [X] Authentication